 The big question is: What do I get for my money going through an agency?
 There are several benefits an agency provides, such as:

 - Consulting.
 Most agencies will provide an initial consultation to help them place you with the right VA, help decide what types of tasks the VA can handle for maximum efficiency, and how many hours you should need on a monthly basis.
 At our agency (EVA) we provide ongoing consulting through the entire relationship with our clients.

 - Experienced Virtual Assistants.
 Having experience working as a VA is important in understanding how a virtual relationship works, and the different programs and apps to use for virtual success.

 - Back-Up.
-Life is not perfect; and neither is every virtual relationship.
-There are times that the relationship between a client and Virtual Assistant may not work out for whatever reason, or maybe they move on at some point to do other things.
-Instead of having to start from square one and begin the search, hiring and training process all over again, agencies will have other experienced VA’s that will be able to jump in as soon as the next day and get started.
+Life is not perfect, and neither is every virtual relationship.
+There are times that the relationship between a client and a Virtual Assistant may not work out for whatever reason, or maybe they move on at some point to do other things.
+Instead of having to start from square one and begin the search, hiring, and training process all over again, agencies will have other experienced VA’s that will be able to jump in as soon as the next day and get started.

 - Training.
 Many times the agency offers training for their VA’s to keep up-to-date with the latest apps and programs.

 - Contracts.
 You can come up with your own contract for your virtual relationship, but an agency will have a contract that is in place with both the VA and the client.
 This is not only to protect the VA and the agency, but also to protect the client’s information and maintain confidentiality.